Esri/arcgis-runtime-samples-android/java/raster-layer-geopackage/README.md

 # Raster Layer GeoPackage

-This sample demonstrates how to open a GeoPackage, obtain a raster from the package, and display the table as a RasterLayer.
+This sample demonstrates how to open a `GeoPackage`, obtain a raster from the package, and display the table as a `RasterLayer`.

 ![Raster Layer Geopackage App](raster-layer-geopackage.png)